Kernix13/beginner-git-commands/PROJECT_FILES.md

 # Useful files for repository projects

 This file should not be in here but I will leave it anyway.
 They are files added in a repo I was contributing to.
+Check out my repo [github-actions-dotfiles](https://github.com/Kernix13/github-actions-dotfiles) for more dotfiles and a more in-depth explanation of each.

 <a id="back-to-top"></a>